 Buy Pine Trees Online | Garden Goods Direct

-Pine trees are one of our favorite trees for any numbers of reasons.
+Pine trees are one of our favorite trees for many reasons.
 They are a fast-growing evergreen tree, which means they stay green all year long.
 They are virtually maintenance free once established.
-Most of the different types of trees are easy to grow, once established.
+Most of the different types of Pine Trees are easy to grow.
 Pines are well known to be drought tolerant and can survive short dry seasons with no stress.

 The roots of a pine tree are complex and extensive and can seek moisture from deep in the ground.
 Pine trees are mostly moderately growing trees and grow between 1 to 3 feet per year after establishment.
-Pines also provide an excellent habitat for small wildlife to live and forage.
-They are very hardy trees and are used for buffers, windbreaks, and even privacy screens.
+Pines also provide an excellent habitat for small wildlife including birds to live and forage.
+Pines very hardy trees and are used for buffer trees, windbreaks, and even privacy screens.